TheMagicNacho/halsey/README.md

 =====

 **NOTES**
-All interface is between user front end and back.
-No online UX.
+All interface is between user front end and back.<br>
+Online UX is for downloading post-processed photos.<br>
+SBC can only detect faceses then push the files to the cloud for image processing<br>